MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/adac/fine-grained-password-policies.md

 If you plan to use fine-grained password policies, consider the following:

-- Fine-grained password policies apply only to global security groups and user objects (or inetOrgPerson objects if they are used instead of user objects).
+- Fine-grained password policies apply only to global security groups and user objects.
 By default, only members of the Domain Admins group can set fine-grained password policies.
 However, you can also delegate the ability to set these policies to other users.

 - You use Active Directory Administrative Center to administer fine-grained password policies through a graphical user interface.

 ### Fine-Grained Password Policy step-by-step

-To create a new fine grained password policy perform the following steps:
+To create a new fine grained password policy, perform the following steps:

 1. Open Active Directory Administrative Center, either from the Tools menu of the Server Manager console or by running an elevated PowerShell session and typing **dsac.exe**.

-2. If the appropriate target domain is not selected, choose **Manage**, choose **Add Navigation Nodes** and select the appropriate target domain in the **Add Navigation Nodes** dialog box and then click **OK**.
+2. If the appropriate target domain isn't selected, choose **Manage**, choose **Add Navigation Nodes** and select the appropriate target domain in the **Add Navigation Nodes** dialog box and then choose **OK**.

-3. In the ADAC navigation pane, open the **System** container and then click **Password Settings Container**.
+3. In the ADAC navigation pane, open the **System** container and then choose **Password Settings Container**.

-4. In the **Tasks** pane, click **New**, and then click **Password Settings**.
+4. In the **Tasks** pane, choose **New**, and then choose **Password Settings**.

 5. Fill in or edit fields inside the property page to create a new **Password Settings** object.
 The **Name** and **Precedence** fields are required.

-6. Under **Directly Applies To**, click **Add**, type the name of the group to which the fine grained password policy will apply, and then click **OK**.
+6. Under **Directly Applies To**, choose **Add**, type the name of the group to which the fine grained password policy, and then choose **OK**.

-7. Click **OK** to submit the creation.
+7. choose **OK** to submit the creation.

 You can create a fine grained password policy using the New-ADFineGrainedPasswordPolicy cmdlet.
 For example, to create a new fine grained password policy named TestPWD that applies to the group1 group and sets the lockout duration at 30 mins, the maximum password age as 42 days, the minimum password age as 1 day, the minimum password length as 7 characters, the number of remembered passwords as 24, issue the following command: